Date updated: April 13, 2021.

 Find out the response of Colombia to the COVID-19 pandemic and it’s most recent evolution.

-- International travelers who entered Colombia must present a negative PCR test carried out within 96 hours before the flight.
-If you don't have the PCR test, you can verbally state that you had difficulty taking this test at the place of origin.
-Once entering the country, the traveler must take the test and keep preventive isolation until obtaining a negative result for COVID-19 or make mandatory isolation for 14 days or during the term indicated by the health authority.
-Find out here where you can get the PCR test in Colombia.
+- International travelers entering Colombia must present a negative PCR test carried out within 96 hours before the flight.
+If you do not have the PCR test, you can verbally tell migration staff that you had difficulty taking this test at the place of origin.
+Once entering the country, the traveler must take the test and keep preventive isolation until obtaining a negative result for COVID-19 or do mandatory isolation for at least 14 days or during the term indicated by the health authority.

 Data updated: Jan, 24, 2021.